-Here are some steps to get you started in your digital transformation.
+Here are some of the digital transformation steps to get you started.

 The first step to any organizational endeavor is goal definition.
 And with this, comes your assessment and analysis of your company’s strengths, weaknesses, opportunities, and challenges (SWOT Analysis).

 Are you getting a significant amount of negative customer feedback that’s affecting your brand reputation and sales?
 Maybe you need to enhance your customer service processes.
 Do you want to increase sales?
 Or is a new product development necessary?
 Perhaps your competitors are taking a huge share of the market, and you’d like to increase brand awareness.